Experienced

 Anyone starting a new business is faced with a lot of decisions.
 Arguably the most important is choosing the business entity type and tax status.
 Business lawyers and CPAs will present entrepreneurs with several options to choose from depending on the legal entity, including “S” election.

 Each type of legal entity has its benefits and limitations.
 Technically, there’s no legal entity called an “S-Corp.”
 A company that makes an “S” election for tax purposes is typically referred to as an S-Corp.
 However, various types of legal entities including LLCs and Corporations can elect S-Corp status.
-This blog will discuss the benefits of “S” election.
+This blog from our business lawyers will discuss the benefits of “S” election.

 Read More